pghvlaans/sbotools/man-md/sboinstall.1.md

 **\--mass-rebuild**

-Generate build queues, rebuild and reinstall all in-tree *\_SBo* SlackBuilds except for *compat32* builds (likely to change in a future version).
+Generate build queues, rebuild and reinstall all in-tree *\_SBo* SlackBuilds.
 This is generally only useful when the Slackware version has been upgraded or (occasionally) on -current.
 Additional SlackBuilds may be installed when dependencies have been added.
 If dependencies are installed with tags other than *\_SBo*, or with no tag, a warning message (default "no") appears even with **\--nointeractive** before they are added to the build queue.